illuminatisx/r4n-wiki/monuments/launch-site.md

 For beginners, here's a step-by-step guide to completing the card puzzle:

-1. **Locate the Green Card Room**: Enter the main building through the ground floor entrance and find the green keycard door (typically on the south side)
-2. **Access Green Room**: Use your green keycard on the reader next to the door, then quickly enter before it closes
-3. **Find the Timer and Fusebox**: Inside the green room, locate the fusebox on the wall
-4. **Insert Fuse**: Place a fuse in the fusebox and press the button to activate the power
+1. **Find building 011**: Go to the green building labeled with '011' near the rocket and flip the switch inside
+2. **To the stone building**: Run past the rocket and find the stone building with a metal ramp, go down the stairs and into the room on the left and flip the switch
+3. **Scaffolding**: Run to the rocket scaffolding and drop down the hole
+4. **Life or death**: Jump across the ledge, activate the timer and go through the doorway
-5. **Locate Blue Card Room**: Find the staircase to the second floor and locate the blue card door
+5. **Life or death 2, electric boogaloo**: Now jump across the beams to the other side and press the red button
-6. **Access Blue Room**: Use your blue keycard to enter (you have limited time before the power runs out)
-7. **Find the Second Fusebox**: Inside the blue room, locate another fusebox and insert a fuse
+6. **Loot part 1**: Grab the loot inside and press the other button to get out
+7. **To the silos**: Run to the building with the green door near the 3 silos, open the door with your green card, input a fuse and flip the switch
+8. **More running**: Go to the far side of the monument to the building with the 2 blue containers across from the silos
+9. **Going inside**: Go inside the building and you'll find another fuse box, add in your fuse and flip the switch
-8. **Locate Red Card Room**: Go to the top floor of the building to find the red card door
+10. **Back to the jungle**: Now exit the building and run to the large central building and find the red door
-9. **Access Elite Crate Room**: Use your red keycard to enter the final room containing elite crates
+11. **Into the belly of the beast**: Use your red card, enter the building, survive and loot everything you can!

 The entire puzzle should be completed within 3-4 minutes before fuses expire.